Title - Visiting the Serre Battlefield

 Click to enlarge

-Outside the park, the track goes on to Luke Copse British Cemetery, crossing the ground over which the Sheffield City Battalion attacked, before meeting the Serre-Hébuterne road at Pierrard Farm.
+Outside the Park, the track goes on to Luke Copse British Cemetery, crossing the ground over which the City Battalion attacked, before meeting the Serre-Hébuterne road at Pierrard Farm.

 Achiet-le-Petit German Cemetery Leaving Serre Road Cemetery No.1 by car, follow the D919 through Serre to Puisieux.
 A short detour eastwards from Puisieux along the D27 allows a visit to the German cemetery at Achiet-le-Petit; buried here are four officers from I.R.169 who lost their lives in the defence of Serre on 1st July 1916: Lt.
 Heinrich Beck, Lt.
 Karl Hoff, Lt.
 Otto Imle and Lt.
 Ulrich Jenisch.
 Rejoin the D919 at Bucquoy and take the opportunity to visit the Ayette battlefield before continuing along the D919 to return to Arras.